 How to prevent ectopic fat and maintain a healthy weight

 The answer to maintaining a healthy weight is no surprise.
 We can make sure we’re living healthily in terms of diet and hydration (which is often overlooked).
 You’re better off, for example, going for whole fruit (with the exception of grapes and watermelon that have high levels of glucose) than fruit juices that can be full of sugar and lacking in fibre.
-You can also make use of the oft-quoted ‘superfoods’, like chillies, coconut oils and pomegranates.
 The other thing of course is to be physically active.
 This doesn’t necessarily have to mean scheduled exercise – although exercise is certainly good for you.
 It means taking the opportunities in everyday life to move, whether that involves walking the dog, walking to work or tending the garden.
 It’s all physical exertion and will help your health.